Facts you should know about an upper respiratory tract infection (URTI)

 Because antibiotic use is associated with many side effects and can promote bacterial resistance and secondary infections, they need to be used very cautiously and only under the direction of a treating physician.

-Inhaled epinephrine is sometimes used in children with severe spasm of the airways (bronchospasm) and in croup to reduce spasm.
+Inhaled epinephrine is sometimes used in children with severe spasms of the airways (bronchospasm) and in croup to reduce spam.

-Rarely, surgical procedures may be necessary in cases of complicated sinus infections, compromised airway with difficulty breathing, formation of abscesses behind the throat, or abscess formation of the tonsils (peritonsillar abscess).
+Rarely, surgical procedures may be necessary in cases of complicated sinus infections, compromised airway with difficulty breathing, the formation of abscesses behind the throat, or abscess formation of the tonsils (peritonsillar abscess).

 Moist warm air can help soothe the oral and nasal passages that become more irritated with dry air.
 This can make breathing easier and nasal secretions looser and easier to discharge.
 Some simple ways to do this are:

-Nasal saline (salt water) can help with symptoms of nasal congestion.
-There are over the counter saline spray solutions available that can be used for this purpose.
-Simpler and more cost effective home-made salt water solution may also be considered.
-A forth of a teaspoon of salt can be added to 8 oz cup of room temperature water and stirred to dissolve.
-Using a bulb syringe or a small spray bottle, the solution may be applied in one nostril at time with slow inhalation and expelled with exhalation several times a day as needed.
+Nasal saline (saltwater) can help with symptoms of nasal congestion.
+There are over-the-counter saline spray solutions available that can be used for this purpose.
+Simpler and more cost-effective homemade saltwater solutions may also be considered.
+A fourth of a teaspoon of salt can be added to an 8 oz cup of room temperature water and stirred to dissolve.
+Using a bulb syringe or a small spray bottle, the solution may be applied in one nostril at a time with slow inhalation and expelled with exhalation several times a day as needed.

-Salt water gurgles and lozenges may reduce throat irritation and dryness and can alleviate the symptoms of throat symptoms.
+Saltwater gurgles and lozenges may reduce throat irritation and dryness and can alleviate the symptoms of throat symptoms.

-Cough can be suppressed by limiting exposure to irritants, such as, cold whether, cigarette smoke, dust, and pollution.
-Sleeping in a semi-upright position may be helpful at time to reduce cough.
-A study has suggested that honey may be superior to dextromethorphan in reducing cough in children with upper respiratory infection.
+Cough can be suppressed by limiting exposure to irritants, such as cold weather, cigarette smoke, dust, and pollution.
+Sleeping in a semi-upright position may be helpful at times to reduce cough.
+A study has suggested that honey may be superior to dextromethorphan in reducing cough in children with an upper respiratory infection.